Email FacebookTwitterMenu burgerClose thin

 how long will 2 million last in retirement

 A retirement account with $2 million should be enough to make most people comfortable.
 With an average income, you can expect it to last 35 years or more.
 However, everyone’s retirement expectations and needs are different.
-It’s important to evaluate whether the money you have saved is enough to fund the lifestyle you want and for how long.
+Evaluate whether your savings can support your lifestyle and for how long.

 Retirement Tips

 • How much you need to retire is a deeply personal question, so make sure you get equally personal advice.
 A financial advisor can help you properly make a tax plan that can save you money and improve your situation.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • When it comes to Social Security, there’s one more wrinkle people often don’t think about, taxes.